harvardinformatics/indrops/README.md

 ## Installation
 The package requires
-  - Python 2.7 (with the packages numpy, scipy, matplotlib, pysam>0.9.0, pyyaml, pyfasta).
+  - Python 3.x (with the packages numpy, matplotlib, pysam>0.9.0, pyyaml, pyfasta).
 [See Appendix 2]
   - RSEM (1.2.19+)
   - Bowtie (1.1.1+)
   - samtools (1.3.1+) [See Appendix 3] *This specific version is needed to account for a BAM-format oddity in RSEM output.
-  - Java
+  - trimmomatic (0.33+)
-The path to the directories containing these executables should be set in the project YAML.
+The path to the directories containing these executables should be in your PATH environment variable.
-If these executables can be found in the PATH variables, this project YAML paths can be left empty, or not specified.

-### March 7th Notice -- PySAM version.

-Previous installation instructions install PySAM version 0.6.0.
-To install the correct PySAM version, use the following commands:

-  conda remove pysam
-  conda install pip
-  pip install pysam==0.9.1

 ## Project YAML file